- Create My Trip

 Most Guangzhouers celebrate Christmas more as a time for couples and friends to get together or to have parties, instead of as a religious festival.

-About 100,000 foreigners live in Guangzhou, mainly for business, work, or study, so they've helped make the festival popular.
+About 100,000 foreigners live in Guangzhou for business, work, or study mainly, and they've helped make the festival popular.
 Guangzhou is the administrative capital of the Pearl River Delta region, and the region exports more products than any other region in China.
 Foreign business people and merchants converge on the city from all over the world, and they enjoy the holidays.

 Christmas ornaments can be easily found in many large supermarkets, for example:

-4-star and 5-star hotels will usually host special Christmas dinners or buffets such as White Swan Hotel, Shangri-La Hotel and Westin Guangzhou.
+4-star and 5-star hotels will usually host special Christmas dinners or buffets such as White Swan Hotel on Shamian Island, Westin Hotel in Tianhe, and the Four Seasons and the Grand Hyatt in the Zhujiang area.
 Many Western restaurants and bars will also offer Christmas meals.
 Reservation in advance is essential.

 Christmas food, snacks, and candies are readily available in large department stores, supermarkets, and international chains.
 You might even find special sections for Christmas food with imported products.

-Eight live cooking stations serve up food during the event.
-On Christmas Eve, there is a special French deluxe buffet.
+Eight cooking stations serve up food during the Christmas season event.
 Special Christmas food is served or available for takeout during this time.

 Remember the true meaning of Christmas at a church in Guangzhou.
 Guangzhou has a large expat English-speaking church and Chinese churches.
 At the Chinese churches, there are Christmas choirs and activities on Christmas Eve and Mass or services on Christmas day.
 You can contact the church in advance for detailed times and schedules.